 Despite its popularity as a tourist destination, the church still holds regular masses and religious services.
 Visitors can explore the interior on their own or with a guided tour.

-Finding the entrance can be a bit tricky, however, as it is tucked away in a nondescript alley off Calle Caballeros.
-So I recommend you look for the signs, not the church itself, as it cannot been seen from this street.
+Finding the entrance can be a bit tricky, as it is tucked away in a nondescript alley off Calle Caballeros.
+So I recommend you look for the signs, not the church itself, as you won’t be able to see it from this street.